Zemach and Friar radii of the proton and neutron from lattice QCD: Model average and final result

-In \cref{fig:comparison}, this is compared to other determinations based on experimental data.
-There are three main types of experiments which have been employed in the literature to compute the Zemach radius: muonic hydrogen HFS \cite{Antognini2013}, electronic hydrogen HFS \cite{Hellwig1970}, and $ep$ scattering.
-In order to extract the Zemach radius from an HFS measurement, input on the proton-polarizability effect is required.
+In \cref{fig:comparison}, our numbers for the proton are compared to other determinations based on experimental data.
+There are three main types of experiments which have been employed in the literature to compute the Zemach radius of the proton: muonic hydrogen HFS \cite{Antognini2013}, electronic hydrogen HFS \cite{Hellwig1970}, and $ep$ scattering.
+In order to extract the proton Zemach radius from an HFS measurement, input on the proton-polarizability effect is required.
 This can be either taken from B$\chi$PT \cite{Hagelstein2023} or evaluated in a data-driven fashion, \ie using information on the spin structure functions \cite{Faustov2002,Cherednikova2002,Carlson2011} (as was done in Refs.\@ \cite{Volotka2005,Antognini2013}).
 The form factors measured in $ep$-scattering experiments, on the other hand, can be analyzed with many different fit models, \eg by employing a (modified) power series \cite{Distler2011}, a $z$-expansion \cite{Borah2020}, or dispersion theory \cite{Lin2022}.

-While our result agrees within one combined standard deviation with the extractions based on B$\chi$PT \cite{Hagelstein2023} and the $z$-expansion-based analysis of world $ep$-scattering data \cite{Borah2020}, and still within two combined standard deviations with the data-driven HFS extractions \cite{Volotka2005,Antognini2013} and the analysis of the A1 $ep$-scattering experiment \cite{Distler2011}, we observe a $2.6\,\sigma$ tension with the dispersive analysis of world $ep$-scattering data \cite{Lin2022}.
+While our result for $r_Z^p$ agrees within one combined standard deviation with the extractions based on B$\chi$PT \cite{Hagelstein2023} and the $z$-expansion-based analysis of world $ep$-scattering data \cite{Borah2020}, and still within two combined standard deviations with the data-driven HFS extractions \cite{Volotka2005,Antognini2013} and the analysis of the A1 $ep$-scattering experiment \cite{Distler2011}, we observe a $2.6\,\sigma$ tension with the dispersive analysis of world $ep$-scattering data \cite{Lin2022}.
 We also note that our estimate is smaller than all of the above experimental determinations except the one combining B$\chi$PT and electronic hydrogen HFS, which is slightly smaller than ours.

+The proton's third Zemach moment can be extracted from $ep$-scattering experiments in the same way as its Zemach radius, and we also compare to these results in \cref{fig:comparison}.
+Again, our value is comparatively small, but this time in good agreement with both the $z$-expansion-based \cite{Borah2020} and dispersive analyses \cite{Lin2022}.
+Against the analysis of the A1 $ep$-scattering experiment \cite{Distler2011}, on the other hand, we observe a clear tension of $5.3\,\sigma$ in $\langle r_E^3 \rangle_{(2)}^p$.